 College Major ROI: Which Degrees Pay Off (And Which Don't)

-Updated March 2026 · 9-minute read · Sources: Georgetown Center on Education and the Workforce, College Scorecard
+Published November 22, 2025 · Updated March 18, 2026 · 9-minute read · Sources: Georgetown Center on Education and the Workforce, College Scorecard

 Return on investment for a college degree isn't a single number — it's a calculation that involves your major, the school you attend, how long you take to graduate, and what you do after you graduate.
 But understanding the variables gives you far more control over the outcome than most students realize when they're choosing a major.